baiyueh/PANINIpy/Documentation/Papers/hypergraph_binning.rst

 Tutorial
 ===============

-Code to perform hypergraph binning method derived in ‘Inference of dynamic hypergraph representations in temporal interaction data’.
-Inputs an event dataset of the form \[(source, destination, weight, time)\], where:
+Code to perform hypergraph binning method derived in "Inference of dynamic hypergraph representations in temporal interaction data" (Kirkley, 2024, https://arxiv.org/abs/2308.16546).

-- **source:** The source node of the event.
-- **destination:** The destination node of the event.
+Inputs a list containing events between two disjoint node sets, with entries of the form (source node, destination node, weight, time), where:

+- **source node:** Node from first set (i.e. a user).
+- **destination:** Node from second set (i.e. an item purchased by the user).
-- **weight:** The weight of the event, representing its significance or frequency.
+- **weight:** The weight of the event, representing its significance or frequency (i.e. the cost of the item).
 - **time:** The time at which the event occurs.

+Also inputs a desired resolution dt for time discretzation, and whether to use exact dynamic programming or an approximate greedy method for the inference.

-Outputs a temporal partition of the form \[(compression ratio, event clusters, number of time steps)\], where:
+Outputs compression ratio, event clusters, and number of time steps, where:

-- **compression ratio:** The ratio of the description length after clustering to the description length of naive transmission.
+- **compression ratio:** The ratio of the description length after event binning to the description length of naive transmission.
-- **event clusters:** A list representing the partition of the event data into clusters.
+- **event clusters:** A list assigning each event to a temporal cluster label where the events can be aggregated into a weighted hypergraph or bipartite graph.
 - **number of time steps:** The number of time steps corresponding to the specified width (dt).

-using the following clustering objective:
+The method minimizes the following nonparametric Minimum Description Length (MDL) clustering objective over 1D segmentations \tau of the time interval:

 .. _equation1: